stardoom4/apero/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Thoughts
+  title: A Sidebar for my Thoughts
   description: |
     This is a my blog.
   author: "Celestial Entity"